 6. Crystal River, FL

-Next we have the incredible Crystal River in Citrus County, Florida is one of the most beautiful places to kayak in the whole state.
-Being right next to the Gulf of Mexico, it’s famous for its incredible water color and natural springs that has one of the most unique creatures you’ll see on a kayak in all the US – Manatees.
+Next, we have the incredible Crystal River in Citrus County, Florida is one of the most beautiful places to kayak in the whole state.
+Being right next to the Gulf of Mexico, it’s famous for its incredible watercolor and natural springs that have one of the most unique creatures you’ll see on a kayak in all the US – Manatees.
 These wonderful creatures, also known as sea cows, love the warm water and flock to the river as a sort of spa.

 We’d recommend a trip over to Kings Bay Manatee Refuge to see them up close.